Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 In our case the octahedral group is, as described previously, generated by $\Gamma$ together with

 We check directly that this matrix is not an automorphism of $f$, even after reduction, by starting from the equation $f(iz) = if(z)$ and simplifying.
 The calculation is omitted.

-Now we are on track: Because the automorphism group of $f$ is not isomorphic to $S_4$, if there were remaining automorphisms, then the automorphism group would be $p$-irregular.
-The test of equation \eqref{degtest} shows that $f_p$ has $p$-regular automorphism group except possibly when $p = 2, 3$, and these primes are not present in this case, so we are done.
+Because the automorphism group of $f$ is not isomorphic to $S_4$, if there were remaining automorphisms, then the automorphism group would be $p$-irregular.
+The test of equation \eqref{degtest} shows that $f_p$ has $p$-regular automorphism group except possibly when $p = 2, 3$, and these primes are not present in this case.